ayaan129/3380hw4/README.md

 # Cell Company Web App

 Our project is a web app for a database of a phone company that tracks the specifics of basic phone plans from the company's perspective.
 We are able to add a customer with an existing bank account into our database with a select phone plan that is offered.
 This data can also be deleted from our database.
 Payment history and bill summaries for customers can be found as well.
+Along with many other actions of a cell phone company system.

 ### ER Diagram